 [- forecasting methods]

-wikipedia.com - "in statistics, signal processing, and many other fields, a time series is a sequence of data points, measured typically at successive times, spaced at (often uniform) time intervals.
+b-1) TIME SERIES ANALYSISwikipedia.com - "in statistics, signal processing, and many other fields, a time series is a sequence of data points, measured typically at successive times, spaced at (often uniform) time intervals.
 Time series analysis comprises methods that attempt to understand such time series"

 there are many models specifically designed to maximised time series, that is, to understand the implicit behaviour and, hence, to predict future events on the basis of this information